What Does a Community Health Worker Do? And How Do I Become One

 Regardless of their role, community health workers must gain the training and education required to join the profession.
 Requirements vary considerably across states and job roles.

-Typically, CHWs must have at least a high school diploma.
-A bachelor's degree is considered an asset, though it can certainly help you land a job.
-Most CHWs will receive on-the-job training.
-In some cases, employers might also require an associate degree or a community health worker certification through a two- or one-year program.
+Typically, CHWs need at least a high school diploma.
+A bachelor’s degree is often an asset, and it may help you land a job.
+Most CHWs receive on-the-job training.
+In some cases, employers might also require an associate degree or a community health worker certification through a one- or two-year program.

 2. Hone the right skills.